fowles/unleashing-protobuf-evolution/index.md

 **SLOW DOWN**

-**Now we have something that ticks a bit faster then the full syntax, but that doesn't really tell us what it does.
+**Now we have something that ticks a bit faster then the full syntax, but that doesn't tell us what it actually does.
 In a real sense this simply gives us the version number of python2 vs python3.
 We need something like `import __future__` to make is useful.
 We could make our life even easier if we also had an `import __past__`.**

 *ADVANCE*